AmarnepalNepal Data

 Units & comparability

 All amounts are in Nepali rupees (NPR).
 We convert the budget's अर्ब (arba = billion) and खर्ब (kharba = 100 billion) into a consistent “Rs billion” scale.
-Note that FY 2083/84 merged several ministries, so its per-ministry figures are not directly comparable line-for-line with earlier years.
+Note that the FY 2083/84 budget merged several ministries, so its per-ministry figures are not directly comparable line-for-line with earlier years.

 Full source list